-- Effectiveness: The challenge is that while some Canadian ports conduct customer surveys, they are few in number so those that do so see their results in isolation and are not benchmarking against others. - These questions have not been researched in a cogent and significant way: - What is the service quality provided by Canadian ports? - Does it meet the expectations of service delivery by Canadian manufacturers and retailers? - Does it meet the expectations of Canadian port users and logistics service suppliers, like those in trucking and rail companies? - Does it meet the requirements of foreign flag shipping lines?
+- Effectiveness: The challenge is that while some Canadian ports conduct customer surveys, they are few in number.
+Ports see their results in isolation and not compared with other ports. - These questions have not been researched in a cogent and significant way: - What is the service quality provided by Canadian ports? - Does it meet the expectations of service delivery by Canadian manufacturers and retailers? - Does it meet the expectations of Canadian port users and logistics service suppliers, like those in trucking and rail companies? - Does it meet the requirements of foreign flag shipping lines?